Day 1 – Zanzibar, Tanzania

 Day 5 – Day at Sea

 Life on a Silversea Expedition ship is packed with new experiences, explorations, and inspirational moments.
 A day at sea is no different, but the relaxed pace of sea time is a welcome balance to every voyage’s adventure.
 As the miles to Madagascar peel away in our churning wake, you may choose to take advantage of the fascinating lecture series offered aboard.
-Our expedition team is comprised of experts in their fields who bring their subjects to life with the passion of their words and by sharing images and videos representing a wealth of experience.
 More entertaining and relevant than most university lectures, the choice of presentations on offer through the day will stimulate both thought and conversation aboard the ship.

 Day 6 – Mahajanga, Madagascar